top of page

 Rio De Janeiro, Brazil: 3 Days of Paradise

 Brazil!
 The land of futbol, bikinis, carnival, and so much more… I finally went.
-It wasn't a long trip, just three days in Rio De Janeiro, but it was perfect.
-Initially, I was going to stay longer, but things changed last minute.
+It wasn't a long trip, just 3 days in Rio De Janeiro, but it was perfect.
+Initially, I would have stayed longer, but things changed at the last minute.
 One thing I've learned from traveling frequently is that trips don't always go as planned, so you must be prepared for anything and everything!
-Always be one step ahead when traveling ;)
+Always be one step ahead of the game ;)

 Insect repellent - Mosquitos are horrible over there